 - Foster collaboration, cooperation and dialogue among the artistic, cultural and educational communities that provide life and support to the humanities

 The Chicago Humanities Festival is devoted to making the humanities a vital and vibrant ingredient of daily life.
 We believe that access to cultural, artistic and educational opportunities is a necessary element for a healthy and robust civic environment.
-Tickets for most fall Festival programs are $8 in advance, $13 at the door and many programs are free of charge to students and teachers (with ID).
+Tickets for most Fall Festival programs are $12 and many programs are free of charge to students and teachers.

 Under the aegis of the Illinois Humanities Council and its then chairman, Richard J. Franke, the notion of a humanities day was proposed and then expanded into a festival.
 The first Chicago Humanities Festival, a one-day affair, was held on November 11, 1990 at the Art Institute of Chicago and Orchestra Hall, before an audience of 3,500 people.
 Eight thoughtful and accessible programs centered on the theme Expressions of Freedom, including a memorable keynote address by playwright Arthur Miller, and inaugurated one of Chicago's most culturally rich annual events.
 Founding co-sponsor institutions included the Art Institute, the Chicago Symphony Orchestra, Lyric Opera Chicago, and the University of Chicago.